peterspr/dine-line/README.md

 - **Real-Time Updates**: Receive instant notifications when it's your turn to be seated.

-- **Estimated Wait Times**: QueueEase leverages machine learning to estimate wait times accurately.
+- **Estimated Wait Times**: DineLine leverages machine learning to estimate wait times accurately.

 - **User Authentication**: Secure login for both admins and customers.